McGuire Air Force Base: Air Defense Command

 system was a network linking Air Force (and later FAA) General Surveillance Radar stations into a centralized center for Air Defense, intended to provide early warning and response for a Soviet nuclear attack.

-Developed by Massachusetts Institute of Technology (MIT) engineers and scientists, SAGE monitored North American skies for possible attack by manned aircraft and missiles for 25 years.
+Developed by Massachusetts Institute of Technology (MIT) engineers and scientists, SAGE monitored North American skies for possible attack by crewed aircraft and missiles for 25 years.
 The heart of the system, the AN/FSQ-7 computer, was the first computer to have an internal memory composed of "magnetic cores," thousands of tiny ferrite rings that served as reversible electromagnets.
 SAGE also introduced computer-driven displays, online terminals, time sharing, high-reliability computation, digital signal processing, digital transmission over telephone lines, digital track-while-scan, digital simulation, computer networking, and duplex computing.

 The NYADS was reassigned from 26th AD on 1 April 1966 to First Air Force, until 30 September 1968 when both the sector was inactivated along with DC-01, when budget restrictions along with when technology advances allowed the Air Force to shut down many SAGE Data Centers.
 The SAGE network, however, remained active until 1983.

 In 1959, Air Defense Command deployed the CIM-10 Bomarc surface-to-air missile to McGuire AFB.
 The Bomarc was the only surface-to-air missile ever deployed by the United States Air Force.
 All other U.S. land-based SAMs were and are under the control of the United States Army.
-The Bomarc site was located 4 mi ESE of the main base 40°02′06″N 074°26′29″W in a separate facility, and was manned by the 46th Air Defense Missile Squadron, activated on 1 January 1959.
+The Bomarc site was located 4 mi ESE of the main base 40°02′06″N 074°26′29″W in a separate facility, and was staffed by the 46th Air Defense Missile Squadron, activated on 1 January 1959.
 Two models of the Bomarc were deployed to McGuire, the liquid-fueled CIM-10A (28 missiles), and later the CIM-10B (56 missiles).